-40% of the content is based around the new GCSE Maths Higher Tier, with the remainder involving financial problems in a real life context and A Level Statistics.
+40% of the content is based around the new GCSE Maths Higher Tier, with the remainder involving financial problems in a real life context and statistical techniques beyond GCSE level.

 Compulsory content: Critical analysis, analysis of data, personal finance, Estimation.